 — Consumer studies will identify key determinants of consumer’s acceptance and preferences towards novel food products made from microalgae proteins.
 Communication and clean labelling approaches will be tested under real conditions.

-— Microalgae protein ingredients will be used to create six types of protein-rich food products (bread, pasta, soups, sport drinks, meat alternatives and vegetable creams) and three types of protein-rich feed products (for farmed animals, aquaculture and pets).
+— Microalgae protein ingredients will be used to create six types of protein-rich food products (bread, pasta, soups, sport drinks and snack bars, meat alternatives and vegetable creams) and four types of protein-rich feed products (poultry, piglets, fish and shrimps)

 — Lab-level studies will identify new ways to improve the appearance, texture, aroma and flavour of food and feed products made from microalgae protein-rich ingredients.

 — Production will be tested at pilot plant level in collaboration with small to medium enterprises.
 Industrial-scale production will be led by nine large food and feed companies from seven European countries.

 — Market analysis, business models, market entry strategies and exploitation plans will be tailored for each industrial partner to enhance its performance and to support market uptake of the innovative products.